 The common signs and symptoms that persist are:

 Tiredness or Fatigue - People with COVID-19 are finding it hard to get back on their feet after recovery.
-With a long-lasting weakness for weeks and months, patients are experiencing muscle aches, palpitations, unbalanced energy levels, pins and needles pain, etc.
+With long-lasting weakness for weeks and months, patients experience muscle aches, palpitations, unbalanced energy levels, pins and needles pain, etc.

-Shortness of Breath - Also called dyspnea or breathlessness, is usually accompanied by chest pain in most.
+Shortness of Breath - Also called dyspnea or breathlessness, it is usually accompanied by chest pain in most .
 This is the second most common long-term effect of COVID-19.
 But, this is more common in people who were admitted to intensive care during the active phase.
-Shortness of breath can also indicate heart damage or scarring, which is also a long-term complication.
+Shortness of breath can also indicate heart-lung damage or scarring, which is also a long-term complication.

 Cough - Though fever and cough are among the first signs of COVID-19, many patients experience chronic dry or wet cough even after recovering.